- Shares of eligible stock.*

 Any of the five Fridays following the listing week of the option, which is a business day but which is not an expiration day for any other options already listed on the same underlying.
 If any such Friday is not a business day, the expiration day is the first preceding business day that is not an expiration day for any other options already listed on the same underlying.

 - 500 contracts on the same side of the market, in all contract months combined.

 Information on position limits can be obtained from the Bourse as they are subject to periodic changes.
 See Circulars.

 A trading halt will be invoked in conjunction with the triggering of "circuit breakers" on the underlying issues.

 Via the Canadian Derivatives Clearing Corporation (CDCC).

-Via the CDS Clearing and Depository Services Inc., on the third business day following the exercise date.
+Via the CDS Clearing and Depository Services Inc., on the second business day following the exercise date.

 9:30 a.m. to 4:00 p.m.